jlmantov/type-graphql-api/Readme.md

 - url uuid is used to identify userEmail in DB
 - token (from cookie) is used to identify user in DB.
-- cross-reference uuid and token in order to make cheating harder
+- cross-reference uuid and token to make cheating harder
 - token is used to verify timespan
 - On succees:
   - password is hashed